Basic Tips for Hunting Deer Sheds This Spring

-More hunters than ever are scouring the woods in the spring in search of shed antlers.
-The practice is not only a fun way to spend time outdoors, but it’s also an important scouting tool.
-Finding antlers can provide valuable information about which deer made it through the season.
-It can also give you insight as to where trophy caliber bucks are lurking on your hunting property.
+More hunters than ever are scouring the woods in the early days of spring in search of shed antlers.
+But why?
+Well, not only is it a fun way to spend time outdoors (some people even bring along their dogs to help), it’s also an important scouting tool.
+Finding antlers can provide valuable information about how many deer made it through the season, plus it can provide insight as to where trophy-caliber bucks are lurking on your hunting property.

-While it may seem like you’ll be able to shed hunt all spring, the time to start searching is now.
-You’ll be competing with others on public land.
-Whether you’re on private or public ground, you’ll also be vying for antlers with mice, porcupines and an antler’s worst enemy, squirrels.
-The animals eat them because they’re rich in calcium.
+While it may seem like you’ll be able to shed hunt all spring, the time to start searching is in late winter and early spring.
+On public land, you’ll have competition with other shed hunters.
+But whether you’re on private or public ground, sooner is better because you’ll also be racing for antlers against mice, porcupines and squirrels.
+These animals eat them because they’re rich in calcium.
 A squirrel can chew down an antler in a matter of days, depending on its size.

-It’s a good idea to still use trail cameras this time of year.
-Not only does it further help with post-season scouting, but it’ll also provide you with pictures of antlerless bucks.
-Routinely check your cards throughout spring.
-Once you spot several bucks without their headgear, hit the woods in search of sheds.
+Not only do trail cameras help capture ideas for post-season scouting, they also provide pictures of antlerless bucks.
+Make it a routine to check your cards throughout spring.
+Once you spot several bucks without their headgear, it’s time to hit the woods in search of sheds.

-When you’ve identified where you’ll be searching, the next best tactic is to cover as much ground as possible.
-Keep your eyes to the ground and carefully scan the forest floor.
-Even the largest set of horns can blend in with the leaves and brush.
+Once you’ve identified where you’ll be searching, your next tactic should be to cover as much ground as possible.
+If you have access to a four-wheeler, hop on and get your binoculars out.
+If not, hit the woods on foot, and keep your eyes to the ground to carefully scan the forest floor.
+Map out the terrain into quadrants so you don’t miss key places.
+And remember, even the largest set of horns can blend in with the leaves and brush.
 As snow begins to melt, antlers that were dropped earlier in the year will become visible.